Awesst/Group6Blockchain/to-do.md

 GENERAL

-[ ] web service -- why it should be run on a blockchain?
-Motivate [ ] js in modules
+[?] web service -- why it should be run on a blockchain?
+Motivate [x] js in modules
-[ ] use localStorage to store entire chain
+[x] use localStorage to store entire chain
 [x] use an API to fetch location data
-[ ] motivate choice of API
+[x] motivate choice of API
-[ ] preset users in JSON like janne/test
+[x] preset users in JSON like janne/test
 [ ]

 LOGGED IN STATE

-[ ] welcome message + logout button
+[x] welcome message + logout button
-[ ] user should be able to see own geolocation data (their own saved approximate locations, say Hello ${loggedInUser}, you have logged in from the following locations [Luleå, Stockholm, La Paz]-- Don't recognize a login?
+[x] user should be able to see own geolocation data (their own saved approximate locations, say Hello ${loggedInUser}, you have logged in from the following locations [Luleå, Stockholm, La Paz]-- Don't recognize a login?
 Contact customer service. -- if it is now something we want to log/display at all)
-[ ] user can add new blocks
+[x] user can add new blocks
 [ ] user can see/sort their own blocks -- add sorting function?
-[ ] exact coordinates (latitude/longitude) could be saved in each user generated block [ ] display random Chuck Norris quote just for the sake of fun?
+[x] exact coordinates (latitude/longitude) could be saved in each user generated block [ ] display random Chuck Norris quote just for the sake of fun?
 (Caroline's) [ ]